HL7/fhir-qi-core/input/pages/qdm-to-qicore.md

 <div class="new-content" markdown="1">

-NOTE – There is no specific QDM datatype to address two QI-Core STU 6 profiles, [Nutrition Order](StructureDefinition-qicore-nutritionorder.html) and
-[Nutrition Intake](StructureDefinition-qicore-nutritionintake.html).
-Since neither of these profiles has been used to express an electronic clinical quality measure, determination of key elements is challenging.
-The following tables may help measure developers determine what to use for potential use cases:
+NOTE – There is no specific QDM datatype to address the  [Nutrition Order](StructureDefinition-qicore-nutritionorder.html) QI-Core STU 6 profile.
+Since this profile has not been used to express an electronic clinical quality measure, determination of key elements is challenging.
+The following table may help measure developers determine what to use for potential use cases: